alvelvis/Julgamento/README.md

 	$ pip3 install -r requirements.txt

-4) And then, whenever you want to run Julgamento locally, run the command:
+4) Then, if you intend to run Julgamento locally, run the command:

 	$ sh run_julgamento.sh